LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

 On Windows, after installing Python3, be sure to associate the `.py` file extension with the Python3 interpreter before you run the script.

+### Options Common To all Tools

+If the environment variable `GFXRECON_NO_DEBUG_POPUP` has any non-zero number or non-empty, non-numeric string value when running any of of the file processing tools, the tool will attempt to disable the 'Abort, Retry, Ignore' message box displayed when `assert()` fails on Windows in a Debug build.
+This behavior is slightly different than `--no-debug-popup` in that the message box is disabled before any other variable initialization.
+This is probably most useful in headless or "Continuous Integration" builds when an on-screen message box that can't be automatically dismissed may hang scripts or cause directories to be locked.
+(Note that "FALSE" and "no", as examples, are non-empty, non-numeric string values and will be interpreted as enabling the option.)